vccimaging/Reconstrution_Through_Moving_Water/README.md

 Minor change on the code if there is compatibility issue.

 ### Run the code
-Please go to example folder, download the cached coefficient matrixs and execute:
+Please go to example folder, download the cached coefficient matrices (three matrices) and execute:
 ```
 python3 run.py
 ```